latitov/OOP_MI_Ct_oPlus_in_JS/README.md

 	person.age = 50;
 	person.eyeColor = "blue";
 ```
-#### 2. Define an object constructor, and then create objects of the constructed type, with the keyword new.
+#### 2. Define an object constructor, and then create objects of the constructed type, with the keyword `new`.

 ```
 	// Constructor function for Person objects